Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 • Your overseas contact details and address.

-• Details of any overseas employer company for which you are travelling to the UK.
+• Details of any overseas employer or company for whom you are travelling to the UK.

-If you’re travelling to the UK for an urgent appointment that you can’t afford to miss, you might want to choose one of the Home Office’s priority services: the Priority Service and the Super Priority Service.
-These ensure that your application is processed within five working days and 24 hours respectively.
+If you’re travelling for an urgent appointment you can’t afford to miss, you might choose one of the Home Office’s priority services: the Priority Service and the Super Priority Service.

-These services come at an extra cost but are fantastic for making sure you get your visa decision delivered within a shorter timeframe.
-Not all countries offer these services, however, so it’s worth checking at a local visa application centre first.
+The priority services come at an extra cost but are reliable for ensuring your visa decision is delivered quickly.
+However, not all countries offer these services, so it’s worth checking at a local visa application centre or embassy where you apply first.

-If you need to visit the UK for business or tourism as soon as possible and you’re struggling to put together your business or tourist visa UK application, the team here at IAS are on to help out.
+If you need to visit the UK for business or tourism as soon as possible and are struggling to compile your UK business or tourist visa application, the team at IAS is here to help out.

 Can I Stay In The UK For Longer Than Six Months?

-For visitors from the United States, China, Pakistan, India, and other non-EEA countries can, however, apply for a long-term visit visa for UK travel.
-These are available at an extra cost and can be held for a duration of two years, five years or ten years.
+Visitors from many countries, including the United States, China, Pakistan, India, and other non-EEA countries, can apply for a long-term visit visa for UK travel.
+These are available at an extra cost and can be held for two, five, or ten years.

-Beware that these visas still restrict you to a maximum single visit of six months or less.
+Long-term visitor visas still restrict you to a maximum single visit of six months or less.
 However, you can enter and leave the UK multiple times within the allotted time period.
-A long term visitor visa UK is a great route to take if you know that you’ll need to return to the UK multiple times within a certain period of time.
+A long-term visitor visa to the UK is a great route if you know you’ll need to return multiple times over the years.

-How Much Does A Visitors Visa UK Cost?
+How Much Does A Visitor Visa UK Cost?

-The gov.uk website has a fantastic tool with which you can check the correct visa fees for your journey before applying, and we always recommend that applicants make use of this.
+The gov.uk website has a tool for checking the correct visa fees for your journey before applying, and we always recommend that applicants use this.

 Appealing UK Visitor Visa refusal

-There are a number of available options when it comes to a Visitor Visa refusal.
-These options are outlined in detail below:
+There are several available options when faced with a Visitor Visa refusal.
+These options are outlined below:

 2. Submit a request for an appeal (only possible on human rights grounds)